The BCG Matrix

-Boston Consulting Group (BCG) matrix is a strategic management tool used by businesses to evaluate their product lines or business units based on market growth and relative market share.
+Definition: The BCG matrix, or Boston Consulting Group matrix, is a strategic management tool that helps businesses evaluate their products or business units based on their market growth and relative market share.

 Imagine you’re managing a portfolio of stocks, and you need to decide which ones to keep, sell, or invest more in.
 The BCG matrix can provide clarity by categorizing your investments into four distinct categories based on their performance.
 Did you know that many traders overlook this strategic tool, potentially missing out on maximizing their returns?